sterinaldi/ant-sampler/README.md

 # ant-sampler
-MCMC sampler based on a silly idea: how does ants explore?
+MCMC sampler based on a silly idea: how do ants explore?